-The vast choice available can make it tempting to fall into the trap of only ever growing what you’ve always grown.
-The purpose of this article is to give some guidance so that as well as sticking with tried and trusted favourites you also feel confident in trying some of the exciting new varieties.
+The vast choice of tomatoes available means you’re spoilt for choice!
+There’s no reason to stick to growing tomato plants you’ve always grown.
+The purpose of this article is to give some guidance so that as well as sticking with classic favourites, you also feel confident in trying some of the more exciting new varieties.

 When choosing which tomatoes to grow the following tend to be the main considerations: